AllYouZombies/django-auth-db-router/README.md

-# Simple database router.
+# Django auth DB router.

-Simple database router was originally written for personal and work purposes.
+Simple database router that helps to split your main database and authentication database.
+This may be necessary, for example, when splitting a project into microservices.

 ## Quickstart